-In this work, we apply $Z_2$ gauging $Z_5$ fusion rule ${\bf Z_5^{NI}}$, which consists of three elements $\{ {\mathbbm I}, a, b\}$, where all are supposed to be real and commutable each other; {backgrounds and rules for $Z_2$ gauging $Z_N$ symmetry can be referred to refs.~\cite{Kobayashi:2024yqq,Kobayashi:2024cvp}}.
+In this work, we apply $Z_2$ gauging $Z_5$ fusion rule ${\bf Z_5^{NI}}$, which consists of three elements $\{ \mathbbm{I}, a, b\}$, where all are supposed to be real and commutable each other; backgrounds and rules for $Z_2$ gauging $Z_N$ symmetry can be referred to Refs.~\cite{Kobayashi:2024yqq,Kobayashi:2024cvp}.
 For these elements, we have

-For a radiative lepton mass model, we introduce left- and right-handed Majorana fermions, isospin doublet inert boson $\eta$, singly charged-boson $S^-$~\footnote{We can also realize the same interactions by applying Fibonacci fusion rules that is the minimum fusion ones.
+Here, it is worthwhile to comment on the mathematical nature of our noninvertible symmetry.
+Since all the generators $\mathbbm{I},\ a,\ b$, mutually commute, one might naively expect that ${\bf Z_5^{NI}}$ shares the characteristics of Abelian group symmetries such as $Z_N$ or $U(1)$.
+However, the multiplication rules given in Eq.~\eqref{eq:Z5NIrules} exhibit a structure reminiscent of non-Abelian groups.
+Nevertheless, the algebraic structure of ${\bf Z_5^{NI}}$ differs fundamentally from that of non-Abelian groups.
+In an ordinary Abelian group, the product of two arbitrary generators always results in a single generator, i.e., $a \otimes b = c$.
+Therefore, the fusion rule in Eq.~(\ref{eq:Z5NIrules}) cannot be realized within the framework of conventional Abelian groups.
+Consequently, ${\bf Z_5^{NI}}$ provides a genuinely new structure that is not reducible to any standard group symmetry.\footnote{These features can be generalized to other noninvertible symmetries.} Owing to these distinctive features, it opens up the possibility of constructing novel scenarios that cannot be achieved using conventional group-theoretic symmetries.
+In the main text, we explicitly demonstrate these differences in detail.
+For a radiative lepton mass model, we introduce left- and right-handed Majorana fermions, isospin doublet inert boson $\eta$, singly charged-boson $S^-$.\footnote{We can also realize the same interactions by applying Fibonacci fusion rules that is the minimum fusion ones.
 However, this scenario induces terms that are forbidden at tree level, by radiative corrections.
 Some of these radiative corrections include infinity that never be able to be canceled out.
 We thus do not adopt the minimal Fibonacci fusion rules to keep predictability of the model.
-We briefly show some more detail in the model part.}.
-We make use of the first and second nature in the ${\bf Z_5^{NI}}$ fusion rules.
-Therefore, the charged-lepton mass matrix can be induced at one-loop via dynamical breaking of ${\bf Z_5^{NI}}$.
-On the other hand, the neutrino mass matrix is generated at one-loop level where ${\bf Z_5^{NI}}$ provides an accidental $Z_2$ symmetry that never be broken at any order.
-This is the same as the case of Ma model~\cite{Ma:2006km}.
-In addition, through the charged-lepton sector, we can also discuss LFVs, electron/muon $g-2$ and charged-lepton EDMs~\footnote{Even though we can discuss the nature of DM candidate, we focus on the other phenomenology such as EDMs in this paper.}.
+We briefly show some more detail in the model part.} We make use of the first and second nature in the ${\bf Z_5^{NI}}$ fusion rules.
+Therefore, the charged-lepton mass matrix can be induced at one loop via dynamical breaking of ${\bf Z_5^{NI}}$.
+On the other hand, the neutrino mass matrix is generated at the one-loop level where ${\bf Z_5^{NI}}$ provides an accidental $Z_2$ symmetry that never can be broken at any order.
+This is the same as the case of Ma model~\cite{Tao:1996vb,Ma:2006km}.
+In addition, through the charged-lepton sector, we can also discuss LFVs, electron/muon $g-2$ and charged-lepton EDMs.\footnote{Even though we can discuss the nature of DM candidate, we focus on the other phenomenology such as EDMs in this paper.}